 Consequently, such characteristics of IoT apps present the QA and testing teams with a unique set of challenges when it comes to sufficiently testing IoT apps.
 The major challenges include:

-- Dynamic Environment: Unlike other applications, IoT testing cannot be performed within a defined environment.
-IoT has a very dynamic environment with millions of sensors and different devices working in conjunction with intelligent software.
+- Dynamic Environment: Unlike other applications, IoT testing cannot be performed within a distinct environment.
+It requires a dynamic environment where millions of sensors and devices work in conjunction with intelligent software.

 - Real-time Complexities: IoT apps can have multiple real-time functionality scenarios and their use cases are very complex too.